The hot circumgalactic medium in stacked X-rays: observations vs simulations: Results

 Figure \ref{fig:comp_by_stellar_mass} shows radial surface brightness profiles, binned into three stellar mass ranges, and compared with eROSITA observations from \cite{Zhang2024a}.
 Shaded regions represent the bootstrapped errors for the non-resampled set of galaxies.
 Comparing simulation outputs, several trends emerge.
 The runs without AGN feedback generally have higher surface brightness profiles in inner regions, with SIMBA-NoAGN predicting almost an order of magnitude more emission than SIMBA in all mass bins.

 For the fiducial runs, when log($M_*/M_\odot$) $<$ 11.25, EAGLE predicts a much lower surface brightness than SIMBA in the inner CGM (within $\sim 0.2 R_{200c}$ or $\sim 100$ kpc).
 In the highest mass bin, EAGLE and SIMBA are well aligned in all but the outermost radial bins, where EAGLE shows a steeper drop-off in surface brightness.
-There are also significant differences between EAGLE and EAGLE-AGNdT9.
-Across all mass bins, EAGLE shows a higher surface brightness than its stronger-feedback counterpart.
-This tracks with the trend seen between the fiducial and No-AGN model, where the presence of/stronger feedback acts to lower the surface brightness.
-Given this, it is somewhat surprising that SIMBA produces a larger signal than both EAGLE runs in the lower two mass bins.
-SIMBA is generally considered to have a very strong feedback prescription, as its high-velocity jets directly deposit a lot of energy in the CGM, as opposed to EAGLE's injection of thermal energy around the black hole.
-Interestingly, at high masses SIMBA and EAGLE predict very similar radial profiles, suggesting the very different AGN prescriptions have little impact on surface brightness around the highest mass galaxies.
+At high masses, SIMBA and EAGLE predict very similar radial profiles, suggesting the very different AGN prescriptions have little impact on surface brightness around the highest mass galaxies, and in this regime gravitational heating is becoming a more dominant factor.
+However, it is in this mass bin where we see the most significant differences between EAGLE and EAGLE-AGNdT9.
+While EAGLE generally predicts brighter X-ray emission in the inner CGM than EAGLE-AGNdT9, the differences increase with mass, in direct opposition to the trend seen between SIMBA and EAGLE.

 We can understand these differences by returning to the CGM properties described in \S\ref{sec4-cgm}.
 In general, the inner CGM follows the same distribution as the density profiles.
 However, at larger radii the $S_X$ of the No-AGN runs drop much more than their density profiles.
 This can be attributed to the quick drop in temperatures seen in the middle panel of Figure \ref{fig:gas_properties}.
+It is worth noting that Figure \ref{fig:gas_properties} shows gas properties averaged in three-dimensional shells around each galaxy, but the surface brightness profiles are generated from 2D projections along all three lines of sight with much larger radial bins, causing the $S_X$ profiles to be more smooth.

+At log($M_*/M_\odot$) $>$ 11.5, these patterns change.
 As explored in Appendix \ref{CGM_othermasses} in Figure \ref{fig:gas_properties_otherbins}, at the highest mass bin differences in density and temperature between SIMBA and EAGLE are much less pronounced, accounting for the similar $S_X$ profiles.
-It is worth noting that Figure \ref{fig:gas_properties} shows gas properties averaged in three-dimensional shells around each galaxy, but the surface brightness profiles are generated from 2D projections along all three lines of sight with much larger radial bins, causing the $S_X$ profiles to be more smooth.
+However, EAGLE-AGNdT9 does show large differences in the temperature for galaxies with 11.25 $<$ log($M_*/M_\odot$) $<$ 11.5.
+We could be witnessing the effects of the more bursty feedback model, as EAGLE-AGNdT9 injects more thermal energy in a given feedback event, but these events happen less frequently.
+If we are catching several galaxies relatively soon after a feedback event, that could account for the large spikes in temperature in the inner CGM.